 Each year, Army day is celebrated in New Delhi as well as in all headquarters on 15th January with great fervour.
 The day is celebrated at Amar Jawan Jyoti at India Gate, New Delhi and at all army offices and headquarters.
 Parades and military shows form part of the celebration and feature the achievements and technological advances of the Army.
 The day also marks the commemoration of unit credentials and Sena medals for gallantry.

--Essay on Reservation System in India Ends Here-
+-Essay on Army Day of India Ends Here-

-Important Note: An Essay on Reservation System in India could be translated in Hindi, English (Aus, US, UK), and other languages.
-Please do not copy this essay for your personal work or assignment.
-This essay is written only for reference purpose.
+Important Note: An Essay on Army Day of India could be translated in regional languages of India.
+Please do not copy this article or any part of it.
+This essay on Indian Army Day is written only for knowledge purpose.

-Article Title: An Essay on Reservation System in India for Students, Kids and Children
+Article Title: An Essay on Army Day of India for Students, Youth and Kids

 Article last re-published on February 26, 2017.
 Original.